Rosuav/satisfactory-looting/README.md

 one file, since it makes mod handling easier.
 Will need to handle a replace_path block in the mod definition, possibly also a dependencies block.
 See: https://eu4.paradoxwikis.com/Mod_structure

+TODO: Count the total number of provinces with the local_fortress modifier, and how many you have.
+If I'm understanding correctly, the total will only ever increase.
+(It's the 25% local defense till end of game.)

 NOTE: EU5 is imminent and a lot of the above TODOs will be irrelevant unless they apply also to EU5.